- Wellness Information

 Should I get tested if I have had contact with someone who was tested as positive for COVID-19?

-Yes, based on new state guidelines, if someone with whom you had close contact is found to have COVID-19 disease, it is now recommended that you get tested.
-Please contact us for more information.
-We are here to help.
+Yes, if someone with whom you had close contact is found to have COVID-19 disease, it is recommended that you get tested.
+However, if you have been fully vaccinated and are exposed to someone with COVID-19, you do not need to stay away from people or get tested unless you have symptoms.

 What should I do if I have COVID-19?